Kingis60K/Sisu_ARC/documentation/Weekly work reports/Arttu-Weekly-Reports.md

 ## Week 18
 Finalizing GPP computer on proxmox
 Making challenges into app.sisuctf.com with description and hints
-Testing the virtual enviroinment so the task can be successfully completed
+Testing the virtual environment so the task can be successfully completed

 **26 hours of work**